Best kitchen brands

 Find out which well-known kitchen brands we awarded Best Buy status to when we assessed kitchen units in our lab.

-Our experts have been assessing kitchen units from some of the big-name brands in our lab, to find out how well-made they are.
+Our experts have assessed kitchen units from big-name brands Ikea, Howdens Joinery, John Lewis and Wickes in our lab, to find out how well-made they are.

 Combined with customer ratings from our survey of kitchen owners, our assessments mean we're able to award Best Buy status to some of the brands' kitchens.

 - Will the shelves and drawers withstand heavy use?

 - Is opening and closing the drawers smooth?

 - Can the door hinges withstand lots of use?

 - Standard and soft-close hinges and drawer runners